willow-the/Lesson-Two/README.md

   - Put an id or class on it
   - Pick out which part of the screenshot this div relates to
 * Background colors, padding, margin, and widths are good places to start

+## EXTENSION
+Return to your recipe webpage and start styling!